Welcome. The BAKKEN OIL BUSINESS JOURNAL is a print and digital Journal dedicated to connecting business and resources in the greater

-Texas is the U.S. top producer of crude oil and natural gas, according to the U.S. Energy Information Administration.
-The state’s oil production increased by more than 500,000 barrels a day in the year to September.
-The increase was mostly thanks to production in two formations, Eagle Ford in South Texas and the Permian Basin in West Texas.
+Texas is the top U.S. producer of crude oil and natural gas, according to the EIA.
+In September, the state’s daily oil production reached 2.7 millions barrels, an increase of 700,000 barrels compared with the year-ago figure of 2.0 million barrels.
+Most of the increase occurred in two formations, Eagle Ford in South Texas and the Permian Basin in West Texas.

 2. North Dakota

-New Mexico, Louisiana, Wyoming, Kansas and Colorado round up the top 10 states in oil production.
-Production increases in these smaller-volume states have also contributed to the rise in domestic crude-oil production, the EIA said.
+Following the previous five leading oil states are New Mexico, Louisiana, Wyoming, Kansas and Colorado.
+Production is also increasing in these smaller-volume states, contributing to the rise in total domestic crude-oil production, the EIA said.